-- Employees, their spouses, and their children who move to Georgia for employment with a new or expanding industry as defined in OCGA 20-4-40; - Full-time employees of the Technical College System of Georgia, their spouses, and dependent children; - Full-time teachers in a public school, a military base, or a public postsecondary college, their spouses, and dependent children; - United States military personnel stationed in Georgia and on active duty and their dependents living in Georgia; - United States military personnel, spouses, and dependent children reassigned outside Georgia, who remain continuously enrolled and on active military status; - United States military personnel and their dependents that are Domiciled in Georgia but are stationed outside the State: - Students who are Domiciled in out-of-state counties bordering on Georgia counties and who are enrolled in a Technical College with a local reciprocity agreement; - International students selected by the president or authorized representative, provided, however, that the number of the international students exempted does not exceed 1% of the total enrollment of full-time students; - Career consular officers and their dependents who are citizens of the foreign nation that their consular office represents, and who are living in Georgia under orders of their respective governments.
-This exemption shall apply only to those consular officers whose nations operate on the principle of educational reciprocity with the United States. - Veterans of a uniformed military service of the United States who enroll in an academic program using GI benefits and demonstrate an intent to become domiciled in Georgia.
+- Employees, their spouses, and their children who move to Georgia for employment with a new or expanding industry as defined in OCGA 20-4-40; - Full-time employees of the Technical College System of Georgia, their spouses, and dependent children; - Full-time teachers in a public school, a military base, or a public postsecondary college, their spouses, and dependent children; - United States military personnel stationed in Georgia and on active duty and their dependents living in Georgia; - United States military personnel, spouses, and dependent children reassigned outside Georgia, who remain continuously enrolled and on active military status; - United States military personnel and their dependents that are Domiciled in Georgia but are stationed outside the State: - Students who are Domiciled in out-of-state counties bordering on Georgia counties and who are enrolled in a Technical College with a local reciprocity agreement; - Career consular officers and their dependents who are citizens of the foreign nation that their consular office represents, and who are living in Georgia under orders of their respective governments.
+This exemption shall apply only to those consular officers whose nations operate on the principle of educational reciprocity with the United States. - Veterans of a uniformed military service of the United States who enroll in an academic program using veterans benefits and demonstrate an intent to become domiciled in Georgia.
 This exemption may also be granted to their spouses and dependent children.
-This exemption also applies to recipients of transferred GI Bill benefits who enroll in an academic program and demonstrate an intent to become domiciled in Georgia. - Students using transferred GI Bill while the transferor is on active duty who demonstrate an intent to become domiciled in Georgia and students using the Marine Gunnery John David Fry Scholarship who demonstrate an intent to become domiciled in Georgia. - Students who are described as covered individuals in 38 U.S.C 3679(c). - Students who are dually enrolled and participating in Dual Enrollment.
+This exemption also applies to recipients of transferred veterans benefits who enroll in an academic program and demonstrate an intent to become domiciled in Georgia. - Students using transferred veterans benefits while the transferor is on active duty who demonstrate an intent to become domiciled in Georgia and students using the Marine Gunnery John David Fry Scholarship who demonstrate an intent to become domiciled in Georgia. - Students who are described as covered individuals in 38 U.S.C 3679(c). - Students who are dually enrolled and participating in Dual Enrollment. - Students from a homeless situation as defined in OCGA 20-3-66